 Union Representatives may examine a bargaining unit member's official personnel file, including the supervisor's working file and the departmental personnel file, upon submission to the Employer of the bargaining unit member's written permission to do so.
-The Employer shall make available original or copies of the original records for examination by the Union Representative at the place where the records are kept.
+The Employer shall make available electronic copies of the original records.
+If this is not feasible, or if release of the records is prohibited by law or regulation, the records will be made available for examination by the Union Representative at the place where the records are kept.